coderplayground/webathon/README.md

 ## 🌐 Explore & Register

-To register and explore more details about the Webathon, click the link below: [Register Here](https://coderplayground.github.io/webathon/)
+To register and explore more details about the Webathon, click the link: [Register Here](https://coderplayground.github.io/webathon/)

 ---